Schengen Visa Photo Requirements 2026: Official 35 x 45 mm Checklist, VFS Checks, and Free Maker

 Why Schengen visa photo rules need their own guide

 People often search for a single set of Schengen visa photo requirements as if there were one central photo specification page that covers every consulate.
 In practice, that is not how the workflow works.
-The European Commission sets the broad application framework and requires a photo in compliance with ICAO standards, but the exact document checklist usually comes from the member-state consulate or its official visa partner.
+The European Commission sets the broad application framework and requires a photo in compliance with ICAO standards, but the exact document checklist usually comes from the member-state consulate, visa centre, or official visa partner.
 That is why a good Schengen page has to do two things at once: explain the strong common pattern and show where state-level checklists still matter.

 Safe starting point

 Treat “Schengen visa photo” as a member-state consular checklist built on ICAO norms, not as one universal Europe-wide print template.
+The member-state checklist still wins.

 What most Schengen consular photo checklists have in common